 The best way I can think of to describe the current status of the GOP is “malevolent inanity.”

-A good example of the effect is to watch the New Yorker video of the invasion of the senate chamber at the U.S. Capitol.
-President Trump, Ted Cruz, Josh Hawley, et al. managed to animate a cadre of pathetic golems in the form of giant toddlers.
+You can see a good example of the result by watching the New Yorker video of the invasion of the senate chamber at the U.S. Capitol.
+President Trump, Ted Cruz, Josh Hawley, et al. managed to animate a cadre of pathetic golems taking the form of giant toddlers.
 Overgrown preschool escapees whose power resides in falling on the floor and shitting themselves.